But how does bitcoin actually work?

 11101001... on another.
 Both signatures are proof that Alice saw and approved of the document, but they aren't identical.

-Fortunately for us, there are possible signatures with 256 bits, which is a lot, so guessing correctly is virtually impossible. is a stupidly large number.
-To call it astronomically large would be giving way too much credit to astronomy.
+For the digital signature scheme which Bitcoin uses, there are possible signatures.
+It's hard to overstate just how many this is.
+To call it astronomically large would be giving too much credit to astronomy.
 In fact, I made a supplemental lesson devoted just to illustrating what a huge number this is.

-Let’s just say that when you verify a signature against a given message and public key, you can feel extremely confident that the only way someone could have produced it is if they knew the secret key associated with the public key.
+Let’s just say that when you verify a signature against a given message and public key, you can feel extremely confident that it was not produced using a guess-and-check method with the function.
+And what makes a digital signature algorithm a good one is if there's no way other than this guessing-and-checking that someone could forge a signature.

 So, returning to our ledger, we now have a way to sign transactions to verify that the sender approves.